 A direct deposit request cannot be sent to a prepaid debit card, business account or retirement plan account.
 If the direct deposit information is missing, incomplete or inaccurate, this request may be rejected and your distribution may be delayed.
 By requesting direct deposit, you certify, represent and warrant that the account requested for direct deposit is established at a financial institution or a branch of a financial institution located within the United States and there are no standing orders to forward any portion of your direct deposit to an account that exists at a financial institution or a branch of a financial institution in another country.
 You understand that it is your obligation to request a stop to this direct deposit request if an order to transfer any portion of payments to a financial institution or a branch of a financial institution outside the United States will be implemented in the future.
-MSRS reserves the right to reject the direct deposit request and deliver any payment via check in lieu of direct deposit.
+MSRS reserves the right to reject the direct deposit.